newsdatahub/news-api-live-feeds/README.md

 - **Geographic Targeting**: Use country and source type parameters for regional focus
 - **Date Sorting**: Sort by publication date (`sort_by=date`) for chronological order
 - **Deduplication**: Remove duplicate articles with identical titles (`deduplicate=true`)
-- **60-Second Updates**: Each feed queries the API every 60 seconds for fresh articles

 All feeds query NewsDataHub's continuously updated database of articles from 6,500+ verified news sources across 170+ countries, covering mainstream media, digital natives, wire services, and specialized publications.